 David stood some distance away watching her.
 He had been watching her for days now.

 Susan didn’t see him as she walking along the beautiful footpath leading to the shady area in the school vicinity where people relaxed.
-She planned to sit there for a while to check something in her book before coming back to the main entrance where Mr. Collins usually picked her up.
+She planned to sit there for a while to check something in her book before coming back to the main entrance where Mr Collins, her driver, usually picked her up.
 She knew he would delay as usual.

 “Jane!”
 Susan raised her face to look in the direction the voice was coming.